Statewide IPM Grower Advisory Committee, Introduction

 What Is It?
 The Statewide IPM Grower Advisory Committee is a group of New York agricultural producers who meet regularly to advise the New York State Integrated Pest Management Program on its plans and activities.
 It was established in 1992 by the governor to ensure that grower input is an important factor at both the policy-making and the operating levels of the IPM Program.

 What Is Expected of its Members?
-The 25 to 30 members of the committee are expected to attend two meetings per year, an early December meeting held in Syracuse and a spring meeting whose location rotates among several regions of the state.
+The members of the committee are expected to attend an annual meeting.
 See the document "Members of Statewide IPM Grower Advisory Committee" for information on each of the current members.

 In addition to preparing for the meetings by reviewing agendas, members are asked to inform their respective industry groups about IPM Program developments and direction.
 They are also asked to provide their perspectives on the value of the program to their local state legislators.